offamitkumar/offamitkumar/README.md

 ### Hi there 👋
   I'm a competitive programmer, problem setter and working as an Software Developer at IBM (Indian System Developement Labs).
 I'm part of toolchain project and working on OpenJDK for s390x architecture.

+- 😄 I can help you with : C++, C, Java, Assembly(s390x), Python, Golang, Swift
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/offamitkumar/)

 <!--